7 Comments

 Expand full comment

-Jul 21, 2023Liked by NJada - a (detrans) man
+NJada - a (detrans) man's avatar

 The description of fractional vs integral complementarity in the Hildegard of Bingen link really spoke to me.
 And considering I have studied John Paul II's theology of the body, it's helpful to have it bring home to me, again, that I am not a "masculine" woman.
 "Masculine" should only refer to the embodied experience of being a male.
 "Feminine" should only refer to the embodied experience of being a female.
 It would be good to be able to get rid of the other usages altogether, but what can you do?
 You have to used words people can understand, even while continually defining your terms.